-The default structure of Synergeia provides a network of virtual learning places that are set up for personal, group, and course uses.
-These perspectives support a range of pedagogical models that are favored in the research groups participating in the ITCOLE project from different countries:
+The default structure of Synergeia provides a network of virtual learning places that are set up for personal, group and course uses.
+These perspectives support a range of pedagogical models that are favored in the research groups participating in the ITCOLE Project from different countries:

-• Community of learners (Italy) The areas in which work, communication, and learning take place are structured to reflect the structure of the community, with its subgroups and members.

-• Progressive inquiry (Finland) The inquiry process progresses through collaborative discourse within groups as well as through reflection by individuals.

-• Conceptual change (Greece) Learning is treated as a social process in which the understanding of individuals is affected by and grounded in the discourse of the community.

-• Shared and individual regulation process (Netherlands) The intertwining of shared group and individual ideas leads to new understandings at all levels.
+- Community of learners (Italy).
+The areas in which work, communication and learning take place are structured to reflect the structure of the community, with its sub-groups and members. - Progressive inquiry (Finland).
+The inquiry process progresses through collaborative discourse within groups as well as through reflection by individuals. - Conceptual change (Greece).
+Learning is treated as a social process in which the understanding of individuals is affected by and grounded in the discourse of the community. - Shared and individual regulation process (Netherlands).
+The intertwining of shared group and individual ideas leads to new understandings at all levels.

-Thus, there are private personal learning places where only one person can add notes, documents, or subfolders; review and modify them; or copy them to a group place.
+Thus, there are private personal learning places where only one person can add notes, documents or sub-folders and can come back and look at these, modify them, or copy them to a group place.
 These are places to develop your personal perspective on a topic without worrying what other people will think about what you are doing.
 Because your personal ideas and documents are in Synergeia, they can be easily related to ideas in other learning places.
 Allowing a system for group work to also be used for personal reflection has two major advantages.
 First, it encourages system use and familiarity.
-A major problem with groupware systems can be that they require users to log in every day to see what is new; if people do not use the system for their normal activities, then they tend not to log in frequently.
-Also, if people have to use too many different systems for their work, then it is difficult to become proficient in all of them.
+A major problem with groupware systems can be that they require users to log in every day to see what is new; if people do not use the system for their normal activities then they tend not to log in frequently.
+Also, if people have to use too many different systems for their work then it is difficult to become proficient in all of them.
 Second, by conducting both personal and group work in the same system, people can easily move ideas and documents back and forth between the two.
-In particular, Synergeia is designed to allow quick cutting and pasting of items and sets of items from any visible learning place to any other.
+In particular, Synergeia is designed to allow quick cut and paste of items and sets of items from any visible learning place to any other.

 Then there are the group learning places where most of the collaboration and knowledge building gets done.
-Here everything is shared with the other members of the team or workgroup.
+Here everything is shared with the other members of the team or work group.
 Students who are not in the group cannot modify or comment on work in the group until the group decides to share something with the whole course.
 Knowledge usually emerges from a group perspective (see chapter 11).

-And there are also course learning places, where all the smaller workgroups or project teams within the course contribute the knowledge they have built up.
-For instance, a teacher who has a course with 30 students might divide them into six or seven teams.
-Perhaps each team would develop a portfolio to present its ideas to the course.
-Each team might have the same task, or team members might divide up different aspects of the larger course topic.
-After they develop their group portfolios, individual members can share and debate within the whole course perspective.
+And there are also course learning places, where all the smaller work groups or project teams within the course contribute the knowledge they have built up.
+For instance, a teacher who has a course with 30 students might divide them into 6 or 7 teams.
+Perhaps each team would develop a portfolio to present their ideas to the course.
+Each team might have the same task or they might divide up different aspects of the larger course topic.
+After they develop their group portfolios, they can share and debate within the whole course perspective.
 While CSCW systems provide support within a generic group, a CSCL system should support various levels from individual to large group, with fluid navigation and transfer of contents among the levels.

-Negotiating Knowledge Artifact Portfolios
+3.5 Negotiating Knowledge Artifact Portfolios